Danielxburns/tiger-redux/README.md

 - use React-Bootstrap
 - use styled components
 - design web view wireframe
+- implement responsive styling
-- hey! maybe rewrite your code so it won't jam up your front end with functons like "getAllUsers" and even worse "getAllPosts" when taking it to scale.
+- hey! maybe even rewrite your code so when taking it to scale it won't jam up your front end with functons like "getAllUsers" and "getAllPosts".